p10rahulm/your-static-website/README.md

 # Creating your own static website from scratch at 2 cents a month (plus cost of domain)
+We are today going to look at how to setup a website from scratch.
+The expectation is that while the initial setup is going to take something like 3-4 hours, any changes to the website should be a matter of seconds or minutes.

 ----------------
 Section 1: Creating your Website Content